 It is indeed a double blessing for a parent who has twins, but it is also double the trouble.
 Raising twins can seem tough at times, but there are also some amazing things about having twins.
 Fraternal twins are the most common type of twins, and they do not share the same genes.
-Here, you can find out more about the different kinds of twins, how they are interesting and some surprising fraternal twin facts.
+Here, you can find out some interesting and surprising fraternal twin facts.

-Fraternal twins or non-identical twins are either of a pair of twins who, as a result of developing from separate fertilized ova, are genetically distinct and not necessarily of the same sex or more similar in appearance than other siblings.
+Fraternal twins or non-identical twins are either of a pair of twins who, as a result of developing from separately fertilised ova, are genetically distinct and not necessarily of the same sex or more similar in appearance than other siblings.

 You may be wondering now how they are different from identical twins?
-To start with identical twins are born due to fertilization of one singular egg with a sperm, whereas fraternal twins are born due to the fertilization of two sets of eggs.
+To start with, identical twins are born due to fertilisation of one singular egg with a sperm, whereas fraternal twins are born due to the fertilisation of two sets of eggs.

-Monozygotic twins (also known as identical twins) share 100% of the same gene whereas dizygotic twins (non-identical twins) share only 50%.
+Monozygotic twins (identical twins) share 100% of the genes, whereas dizygotic twins (non-identical twins) share only 50%.
 This is similar to the genetic familiarity found between siblings born at different times.

 It is common to have a fraternal twin set with one of each gender as opposed to the same gender.
 For example, in 100 births there will be at least 2 fraternal twins making them more common than identical twins.

 Dizygotic twins are the scientific name given to fraternal twins.
-‘Di’ means two and ‘zygotes’ means fertilized eggs.
+‘Di’ means two, and ‘zygotes’ means fertilised eggs.